foorenxiang/Storage-Drives-Searcher/README.md

 # Storage-Drives-Searcher
-Catalog and search files present across multiple drives
+Catalog multiple external drives.
+Fuzzy search a file to find the right drive!